From nimble

 For multi-source workflows, launch Task agents sequentially (one per source/phase).
 Gather reports, then present the combined plan.

-All Task agent prompts MUST include the tool registry block so the subagent knows the exact MCP tool names.
-Copy this block into every Task prompt:
+All Task agent prompts should include this block so the subagent knows the available commands:

 - `nimble agent list --limit 100 --search "<domain or vertical>"` — search agents by domain/vertical